Sealers for Concrete Effect Renders UK — Atlas Bejca Application Guide

 • Maintain a uniform thin coat: The target application rate of 0.10–0.15 kg/m² per coat prevents pooling in textured recesses, which would create uneven colour concentration and visible tide marks on the finished surface.

 Whether spraying, rolling, or brushing, all surrounding building elements — windows, door frames, and adjacent cladding — must be masked with protective sheeting before application begins.
 Silicone-resin-based products leave permanent marks on glass and uPVC surfaces that cannot be easily removed once dry.
 Once the sealer has been applied, the coated surface should be shielded from direct sunlight, dust, and rain until completely dry, which typically takes 24 hours under standard UK conditions.
+For the stamping and stencil work that creates the timber and brick textures the sealer protects, the wood and brick stencils guide covers the impression technique in full.

 Key Takeaway: Apply the sealer only after a minimum 3-day cure at +20 °C (extend to 5–7 days in cooler UK conditions), working in one consistent direction at a rate of 0.10–0.15 kg/m² per coat — this single discipline prevents the vast majority of colour inconsistencies and adhesion failures that installers encounter on concrete effect facades.

 On timber-effect renders, the most popular specification in UK residential projects pairs a teak shade sealer with Atlas Cermit WN to produce a convincing hardwood appearance without the maintenance burden of real timber cladding.
 For concrete-effect finishes using Atlas Silkon BA or Atlas Cermit WN Smooth, a lighter or neutral shade is typically specified to preserve the industrial aesthetic while still providing the protective barrier.
+Mid-tone walnut and lighter birch variants fill the spectrum between the two extremes.

 • Always test on a sample panel: Apply the chosen shade to at least 0.5 m² of the actual render surface, allow it to dry fully, and assess the result in natural daylight — colour perception shifts significantly between wet and dry states, and a sample eliminates guesswork before committing to the full facade.